myhrmans/toersten-discord-bot/README.md

 Toersten daily task is to drink beer and handle the people in Ödets discord

 ## Instructions
-When doing development run the command:
+When doing development run the command in the main folder to start the server:
 ```python
 python bot.py
 ```